flutter/website/flutter-for-ios.md

 {% endprettify %}

-Once the `await`ed network call is done, you update the UI calling `setState()`, which triggers a rebuild of the widget tree and updates the data.
+Once the `await`ed network call is done, you update the UI calling `setState()`, which triggers a rebuild of the widget sub-tree and updates the data.

 Here's an example of loading data asynchronously and displaying it in a `ListView`: